 Juvenile, or childhood, arthritis is a broad term used to describe the many autoimmune and inflammatory conditions that can develop in children under 17.

-July is Juvenile Arthritis Awareness Month
+No Arthritis Age RestrictionJuly is Juvenile Arthritis Awareness Month

 Do you consider arthritis to be a geriatric disease?
 As we age, the yolk-like synovial fluid that lubricates the joints is not as plentiful.
 Stress might affect weight-bearing joints over time.
 So we expect that there would be some resulting discomfort.
 But there are different forms of arthritis and the cause is not as simple as synovial fluid depletion nor is this ravager of mobility limited to the elderly.

 Osteoarthritis is the most common joint disease caused by injury or normal wear-and-tear on aging joints.
 By contrast, rheumatoid arthritis is a chronic, progressive autoimmune disorder.
-In response to an unknown trigger, the body makes antibodies that attack its own tissues—primarily the joints, although they can also affect other body parts.
-Prompt diagnosis and regular treatment is required to protect joints.
+In response to an unknown trigger, the body makes antibodies that attack its tissues—primarily the joints, although they can also affect other body parts.
+Prompt diagnosis and regular treatment are required to protect joints.

 Types of Juvenile Arthritis